-The chicken said ‘That is an eagle.
-He is an outstanding bird, but you can’t fly like him because you are just a chicken.’
+The chicken said, ‘That is an eagle.
+He is an outstanding bird.
+But you can’t fly like him because you are just a chicken.’

 “That’s how you’ve been looking at life, even though I have so much more for you to experience and discover.”

 In that illuminating moment, it struck me that although the Father wants to use us, we won’t be able to experience it, as long as we continue to think like someone who is stuck in a restricting, self-defeating chicken coop.

 Living life with the freedom and courage of an eagle is undoubtedly a grand and oftentimes challenging adventure.
 So, I’ve also been immensely inspired by pondering this thought:

 Once today is over, it is gone forever.

 It’s not coming back.

 When I finally saw all this about “eagle thinking,” I had much fun writing this new ending to the writing about life in the “chicken coop:”

 Once there was a man who found an eagle’s egg and put it into the nest of a prairie chicken.
 The eaglet hatched with the brood of chicks and grew up with them.
 All of his life, the eagle, thinking he was a prairie chicken, did what prairie chickens do.
 He scratched in the dirt for seeds and insects to eat.
 He clucked and cackled.
 He flew in a brief thrashing of wings and flurry of feathers, no more than a few feet off the ground.
 After all, that’s how prairie chickens were supposed to fly.